Natural Transformation

 Polymorphic Functions Between Type Constructors

-- The naturality law and why it ensures correctness
+Maybe,List,Either,Try) without peeking inside - The naturality law and why a transformation that breaks it stops being trustworthy

 - NaturalTest.java - Comprehensive test suite